Barrick Mining

-Barrick Gold Corporation is a mining company that produces gold and copper with 16 operating sites in 13 countries.
-It is headquartered in Toronto, Ontario, Canada.
-It has mining operations in Argentina, Canada, Chile, Côte d'Ivoire, Democratic Republic of the Congo, Dominican Republic, Mali, Papua New Guinea, Saudi Arabia, Tanzania, the United States and Zambia.
-In 2019, it produced 5.5 million ounces of gold at all-in sustaining costs of $894/ounce and 432 million pounds of copper at all-in sustaining costs of $2.52/pound.
-As of 31 December 2024, the company had 71 million ounces of proven and probable gold reserves.
+Barrick Mining Corporation is a mining company that produces gold and copper.
+It has mining operations and projects in Argentina, Canada, Chile, Côte d'Ivoire, Democratic Republic of the Congo, Dominican Republic, Ecuador, Egypt, Mali, Pakistan, Papua New Guinea, Peru, Saudi Arabia, Senegal, Tanzania, the United States and Zambia.
+In 2024, it produced 3.91 million ounces of gold at all-in sustaining costs of $1,484/ounce and 195,000 tonnes of copper at all-in sustaining costs of $3.45/pound.
+As of 31 December 2024, the company had proven and probable reserves of 89 million ounces of gold and 18 million tonnes of copper.

-Barrick has met or beaten market consensus on its financial and operating results for eleven consecutive quarters as of Q3 2021.
+Barrick had been the world's largest gold mining company until Newmont acquired Goldcorp in 2019.
+Barrick expects to produce between 3.9 and 4.3 million ounces of gold and between 180 and 210 million tonnes of copper in 2024.

-Barrick had been the world's largest gold mining company until Newmont Corporation acquired Goldcorp in 2019.
-Barrick expects to produce between 4.6 and five million ounces of gold and between 440 and 500 million pounds of copper in 2020.
+The company has previously been known as Barrick Gold Corporation (1995-2025), American Barrick Resources Corporation (1985-1995) and Barrick Resources (1983-1985).

 Chief executive Mark Bristow said in 2020 that Barrick has debated moving its primary stock listing to the New York Stock Exchange from the Toronto Stock Exchange, broadening its exposure to potential investors.